-columns, respectively), the STE has shifted mean and increased variance relative to the raw stimulus, so the STA and the large-variance STC axes can provide consistent estimates for b.
-The bottom row of plots in Fig. 3 shows the convergence of the STA, STC, and iSTAC estimates as a function of the experiment duration.
-The iSTAC estimate was computed by directly maximizing equation (9) for b, which gives the 1-D subspace maximizing the KL divergence between P and Q. This optimization took less than a second for each estimate, and does not depend on the amount of data, apart from the additional time required to compute the STA and STC.
-Although STA, STC and iSTAC estimates all converge (i.e., are statistically consistent) for these examples, iSTAC exhibits superior performance in all three cases, due to its sensitivity to information in both mean and covariance.
+(center and right columns, respectively), the STE has shifted mean and increased variance relative to the raw stimulus; hence, the STA and the large-variance STC axes can provide consistent estimates for b.
+The bottom row of plots in Figure 3 shows the convergence of the STA, STC, and iSTAC estimates as a function of the experiment duration.
+The iSTAC estimate was computed by directly maximizing Equation 9 for b, which gives the 1D subspace maximizing the KL divergence between P and Q. This optimization took less than 1 s for each estimate and does not depend on the amount of data, apart from the additional time required to compute the STA and STC.
+Although STA, STC, and iSTAC estimates all converge (i.e., are statistically consistent) for these examples, iSTAC exhibits superior performance in all three cases, due to its sensitivity to information in both mean and covariance.